hiimzackjones/hiimzackjones.github.io/_posts/infosec/2020-5-15-Legacy-HTB-Writeup.md

 At this point we could probably start poking at these CVEs but let's try to dig in a bit further before attacking the machine.

 #### Netbios enumeration
 So with netbios there are a couple ways we can enumerate it.
 The first way is to run <code>nbtscan</code> on it to see what services we can see.
-We are looking for information about it being connected to a domain or a File Server Service.
+We are looking for information about it being connected to a domain or a some sort of file server service.
 ```
 nbtscan -vh 10.10.10.4
 ```
-After running this we see that it in fact has a File Server Service running as well as a few others listed.
+After running this we see that it in fact has a file server service running as well as a few others listed.
 This is good information for us.

 ![Nbtscan](/assets/img/Walkthroughs/Legacy/nbtscan.png)